meggra7/udacity-react-native-project/README.md

 ## Task breakdown

-### Implement add customer functionality

-#### Description

-Implement functionality to add a new customer to the store.

-#### Acceptance criteria

-- Adding a new customer via the add customer screen should record the new customer data so that it is visible in Redux
-- Form fields should include basic validation (not empty, trim whitespace)

-### Set up AsyncStorage

-#### Description

-Set up the framework for the async data store.

-#### Acceptance criteria

-- Install and set up framework for AsyncStorage
-- Implement for customer model

 ### Implement customer list functionality

 Implement functionality to display customers found in Redux rather than hard-coded mock data.